allukman/note-app-react-native-expo-redux/README.md

 - NGROK

-Create new folder for ngrok server
+Create new project for ngrok server

 ```
 $ mkdir note-app-json-server